nickeubank/ds4humans/docs/_sources/40_in_practice/27_data_science_memos.md

 - 1: Yes, the memo includes an Executive Summary and it does all these tasks.
 - 0.5: There is an Executive Summary, but while it summarizes the memo, it doesn't clearly and explicitly connect the dots from problem to strategy for solving problem to conclusions and take-aways.
-- 0: There is no Executive Summary or it really doesn't meet it's objectives.
+- 0: There is no Executive Summary or it really doesn't meet its objectives.

 **For figures in the memo:**